projectatomic/atomic-site/source/blog/2017-11-17-installing-etcd-as-a-system-container.md

 ## Running etcd

-Since we named the container etcd the systemd service will also be called etcd.
-We could have called it anything but for the sake of simplicity etcd was used.
+Since we named the container "etcd" the systemd service will also be called "etcd".
+We could have called it anything, but for the sake of simplicity "etcd" works.
 So let's take a look at the service:

 ```
 $ sudo systemctl status etcd